sticknor/keith-lafuente-shop/README.md

 The shop order is now set to newest products first.
 It accounts for when the product was `created`, not `edited`.

+Checkout: <br>
+Checkout takes shoppers to a Shopify checkout flow, where they will enter credit card, shipping, etc. Purchases and notifications are handled through Shopify.

 # Edit Design